data-to-insight/dfe-csc-api-data-flows/docs/api_config.md

 # Setup Guide | Config Shell Script

 ## Prerequisites
-Ensure that the [initial local api testing](test_api.md) has already been completed.
+Ensure that the [SSD is already deployed ](deploy_ssd.md) has already been checked|completed.

 ## **Overview**

 This guide explains how to configure and set up the supplied (Power)Shell script for automated data submission within/from your Local Authority environment to a/the pre-agreed API endpoint.
 Descriptions and language used in this section unavoidably require some technical knowledge.
-It's anticipated that the API script will require inclusion into an LA's overnights/cron job list.
-We do not currently have sufficient information to provide realistic estimation of runtime overheads, but have streamlined the process(es) where possible to minimise these.
+It's anticipated that after initial local testing, the API script will require inclusion into an LA's overnights/cron job list.
+Towards this we have streamlined process(es) where possible to minimise both process(ing) overheads and run times.

 ## Shell Script Notes